Governance of Private Pension Funds

 4.4 The pension supervisory authority should be able to conduct a full investigation when a problem is suspected or observed, obliging funds and other relevant parties (such as asset managers, custodians, and auditors) to make documents and information available.
 Necessary powers include imposing corrective measures and remedial actions if the authority’s orders are not carried out.
 The scope of the powers may extend to the power to impose administrative sanctions such as fines, direct management, revoke licenses, and refer matters for criminal prosecution.
 In some cases, powers may include the ability to issue binding regulations.

-4.5 The pension supervisory authority should have clear and well-defined strategic supervisory goals for the use of intervention, enforcement, and sanction powers, clearly establishing whether the goal of their action is preventative, protective, or punitive and use the appropriate tools and powers accordingly.
+4.5 The pension supervisory authority should have clear and well-defined strategic supervisory goals for using intervention, enforcement, and sanction powers.
+They should clearly establish whether the goal of their action is preventative, protective, or punitive and use the appropriate tools and powers accordingly.
 The supervisory authority should have a coherent, well-thought-out policy for deciding on the mix of supervisory tools adopted and the ability to adapt this approach to changing circumstances.

 4.6 A sufficient gradation of powers is required to enable the supervisory authority to tailor its response accordingly; sufficiently punitive powers are needed to enforce action.